 There are several verses in scripture that substantiate God the Father’s role.
 For this reason I agree with the reader because Christ is not our heavenly father but God the Father is.
 Despite this truth, many people believe God is unable to be a “real father” in the lives of those who were not fathered by an earthly dad.

 It simply doesn’t make sense for an infinite God to commune with a finite and flawed individual, but it doesn’t have to make sense to be true.
 I get it.
-But it doesn’t have to make sense; neither you nor I, nor the reader have to believe it in order for it to be so; it is so.
+Neither you nor I have to believe it in order for it to be so; it is so.

 From my vantage point there is a lot at stake if God can not be a father to all mankind; it is the equivalent of taking hope from the world.
 If we embrace this perspective many men and women would be doomed: handcuffed to their daddy aches for a lifetime.

 Your father died when you were just a kid?

 Suck it up.

 You never knew the love of your biological father?

 Get over it.

 I know that sounds harsh but essentially that is what people are left with if the idea of knowing God as father is just a fantasy.
 Left to fend for themselves people may look to heal their daddy wounds with insatiable success, unsatisfying relationships, and overwhelming addictions.
 The good news is there is hope.

 You can find acceptance.